chloe0x0/sub/README.md

 }
 ```

-or checking whether a 4-bit number is even or odd
+or checking whether an 8-bit number is even or odd

 ```Rust
 // only need to check the lsb 5head